tuminguyen/hmnguyen.github.io/markdown/blog_7.md

 ![kibana-region](../image/b7_regions.png)

 Finally, you can save the visualization and push them to dashboard.
+It's your time to try now.

 ![kibana-first-graph](../image/add-kibana-dashboard.gif)